How are states building community-based pathways to prevention services through Family First?

 Building on family and community strengths and shifting resources upstream can keep families safely together.
 Solutions for transforming the child welfare system must focus on preventing child maltreatment, be guided by communities and people with lived experience, and boldly confront the historic and current injustices that have created racial disproportionality and disparities.
 Family First can advance this critical work through the implementation of community pathways.

-1 Title IV-E Prevention Plans that include a community pathway approach have been submitted by at least 14 jurisdictions to date: Arizona, California, Colorado, Connecticut, Indiana, Michigan, Nebraska, Nevada, New Hampshire, New York, North Dakota, Pennsylvania, Washington and Washington, D.C.
-As of June 2022, the Children’s Bureau has approved seven plans that include a community pathway approach: Connecticut, Indiana, Washington, D.C., Nebraska, New York, North Dakota and Washington.
+1 As of April 2023, 11 Title IV-E Prevention Plans that include a community pathway approach have been approved by the Children’s Bureau, including California, Colorado, Connecticut, Indiana, Michigan, Nebraska, New Hampshire, New York, North Dakota, Washington, and Washington, D.C.
+Several additional states, including Arizona, Nevada, and Pennsylvania, have submitted plans that include a community pathway approach.

 2 According to the National Child Abuse and Neglect Data System, about 7 million children are involved in a report to child protection hotlines each year, but nearly half (45.8%) are screened out for not meeting the legal threshold for abuse or neglect.
 Of the 3.1 million children who are screened in for an investigation or assessment, less than 1 in 5 are confirmed as victims of maltreatment and about three-quarters of those in a confirmed report are victims of neglect.
 For more information, see: https://www.acf.hhs.gov/cb/report/child-maltreatment-2020